tj/rediskit/Readme.md

 # RedisKit

   Collection of Redis backed data structures for nodejs.
+RedisKit aims to create first-class JavaScript objects of the primitives that Redis provies as well as higher level abstractions and interactions between the data types.

 ## Structures